With obesity figures rapidly rising, New Zealand is fast becoming the most obese nation in the world.

 We’ll share their highs and lows during their year-long quest back to health.

 The Big Ward is a series about overcoming the challenges faced by the patients, their families and the medical staff who care for them, while also addressing the wider issues that this spiralling pandemic has created.

 This 10 part series is proudly funded by NZ on Air and TVNZ.

-The Big Ward is currently screening on Tuesdays 7.30pm on TV2.
+The Big Ward is currently screening on Thursdays 8.00pm on TVNZ 2.